wjhopper/PBS-R-Manual/basics.md

 ## [1] 10  1  4  2 99
 ```

 Removing missing values in a common step in data manipuation before an anlysis.
-For examples of removig missing values with other data structures, and more realistic data sets, the examples in the [Data Sets](#data-sets) section.
+For examples of removing missing values with other data structures, and more realistic data sets, the examples in the [Data Sets](#data-sets) section.

 #### Converting a Logical to a Positional Index {-}
 A useful function to know is `which()`.
 When used on a logical vector, it will return to your the position indices of the vector's `TRUE` element.
 It is useful when you want to know **where** in the vector your matches occur.